🍡 mochi

 HTTP streaming

-• Lazy and visible hydration keep the initial payload small and fast without needing progressive HTML.
+• Visible hydration (mochi:hydrate:visible) keeps the initial JS payload small without progressive HTML.